Skip to main content

 1. Certificates on compliance with tax obligations

-• For contracts with Public Administrations
+• For contracting with Public Administrations

 • For authorization of transport licenses

-• For the granting of public aid and subsidies
+• For granting public aid and subsidies

 • For residence and work permits for foreigners